Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Related Work

 \section{Related Work}

-\textbf{Multi-Task learning for Dense Prediction (MTDP)} Multi-Task learning is typically used when related tasks can make predictions simultaneously.
+\textbf{Multi-Task learning for Dense Prediction (MTDP).} As deep neural networks have gradually become the mainstream framework for computer vision, multi-task learning has also developed tremendously.
+Multi-task learning is typically used when related tasks can make predictions simultaneously.
 Many multi-task learning models~\cite{2010:JA,multitask_UM_2019,pattern_struct_diffusion_2020,eth_RC_2020,Cross-Stitch_2016,2019:SG,2018:ZZ,Mti-net_2020,multitask_mtst_2021} have been widely used in various computer vision tasks.
 Recent work like \cite{pattern_struct_diffusion_2020} improves multi-task learning performance by co-propagating intra-task and inter-task pattern structures into task-level patterns, encapsulating them into end-to-end networks.
-Furthermore, \cite{atrc_2021} proposed an Adaptive Task-Relational Context (ATRC) module, which leverage a multi-modal distillation module to sample the features of all available contexts for each task pair, explicitly considering task relationships while using self-attention to enrich the features of the target task. \cite{2021:GMI} designed an anomaly detection framework based on multi-task learning through self-supervised and model distillation tasks.
-CNN based architectures for dense prediction task~\cite{densePredic_dac_2018,densePredic_dcmd_2021,densePredic_fapn_2021}.
-In \cite{densePredic_cwkdis_2021,atrc_2021}, the knowledge distillation is employed for dense prediction tasks.
+Furthermore, the work~\cite{atrc_2021} proposed an Adaptive Task-Relational Context (ATRC) module, which leverages a multi-modal distillation module to sample the features of all available contexts for each task pair, explicitly considering task relationships while using self-attention to enrich the features of the target task.
+The work~\cite{2021:GMI} designed an anomaly detection framework based on multi-task learning through self-supervised and model distillation tasks.
+CNN-based architectures~\cite{densePredic_dac_2018,densePredic_dcmd_2021,densePredic_fapn_2021} are proposed to capture the local information for the dense prediction task.
+In~\cite{densePredic_cwkdis_2021,atrc_2021}, the knowledge distillation is employed for dense prediction tasks.
+NDDR-CNN~\cite{NDDR-CNN_2019} presents a CNN structure called neural discriminative dimensionality Reduction for multi-task learning, which enables automatic feature fusing at every layer and is formulated by combining existing CNN components in a new way with clear mathematical interpretability.
+In MTI-Net~\cite{Mti-net_2020} network, the multi-scale multi-modal distillation unit is designed to perform task interaction on very scale features and the aggregation unit aggregates the task features from all scales to produce the final predictions for each task.
+Recent work has attempted to use search learning to mold an optimal architecture.
+The vast majority of these methods are trained using multi-scale features, where a grid search is typically used to select appropriate weights~\cite{atrc_2021}.
 Some works focus on building encoder-decoder networks to back-propagate high-level semantic contextual information from small-scale features to large-scale features through layer-by-layer up-sampling.
-Several works~\cite{yang2020sognet,li2020semantic} integrates the FPN~\cite{fpn2017} backbone bottom-up to generate multi-scale feature pyramids for dense prediction.
-Dense Prediction Transformer~\cite{densePredic_pvt_2021,Ranftl2021} based encoder-decoder employs attention~\cite{transformer2017} computational operations to obtain fine-grained and globally consistent features to perform dense prediction tasks.
-In this paper, we explore Multi-query Transformer for MTDP and propose a totally new method to adopt vision transformer into MTDP.
+Several works~\cite{yang2020sognet,li2020semantic} integrate the FPN~\cite{fpn2017} backbone bottom-up to generate multi-scale feature pyramids for dense prediction.
+Dense prediction transformer-based~\cite{densePredic_pvt_2021,Ranftl2021} encoder-decoder employs attention~\cite{transformer2017} computational operations to obtain fine-grained and globally consistent features to perform dense prediction tasks.
+In this paper, we explore Multi-Query Transformer for MTDP and propose a new method to adopt Vision Transformer into MTDP.